timm/shape/README.md

-- _SHape_: language independent methods to support command-line development using bash, Github, vim, and tmux. these tricks are called _SHape_.
+- _SHape_: language independent methods to support command-line development using bash, Github, vim, and tmux.
 - Language dependent tricks.
-For example:
+The repo implements _Gold_ (the Gawk object layer).
-  -  _Gold_ (the Gawk object layer) is my preferred way of coding in Gawk.
+  This is my preferred way of coding in Gawk.

 ## How